 Modern research instruments can measure spectacularly small changes of length, time or energy.
 They use the quantum behaviour of atoms and light to achieve their extraordinary sensitivity.
-These devices help scientists to learn more about the very smallest of things – for example the shape of the electron – and also the very large – for example how the universe began.
+These devices help scientists to learn more about the very smallest of things – the shape of the electron – and also the very large – how the universe began.

 Now, the same types of instruments are starting to benefit society more generally.
-This Quantum Technology promises new capabilities ranging across IT security, navigation, medical imaging, mineral detection, simulation of complex systems, and many others topics.
+This quantum technology promises new capabilities ranging across IT security, navigation, medical imaging, mineral detection, simulation of complex systems, and many other topics.

-In this lecture Professor Edward Hinds will explain what quantum behaviour is, and how these research instruments work.
-Professor Hinds will discuss the current state of quantum science, and the prospects for transforming society through the emergence of quantum technology.
+In this lecture Professor Edward Hinds explained what quantum behaviour is, and how these research instruments work.
+Professor Hinds discussed the current state of quantum science, and the prospects for transforming society through the emergence of quantum technology.

 Attending the event